polterguy/polterguy.github.io/index.md

 * [Magic IO](/magic.io) - IO operations in Magic
 * [Magic HTTP](/magic.http) - HTTP rest invocations in Magic
 * [Magic Library](/magic.library) - A single NuGet package helper tying everything easily together

-## Quid Pro Quo initiative

-Server Gardens believes strongly in the value of Open Source and sharing knowledge.
-Hence, if you are an author writing technical articles for [DZone](https://dzone.com), or similar websites, and/or you need a license for your Open Source Magic project, or to evaluate Magic - You can send an email to us at license@servergardens.com, and we _might_ give you a free license, if you explain your project, and or your intentions to use Magic.